blanfried/Oso-Tech/content/english/planpolicy.md

 #### 9. Accessibility Compliance
 For $50/month, accessibility compliance can be added to your subscription.
 This is a recurring fee that extends beyond the end of date of the initial Subscription.
 You will be charged for as long as you desire it to exist on your Osows website.

+Upon purchasing anything from Osows, and thereby agreeing to our Terms of Service, you also recognize that we have necessarily provided Accessibility Compliance (including but not limited to: ADA, WCAG, EEA compliance etc.) as an option, even should you not choose it.

 To make your website accessible, we have partnered with [**accessiBe.com**](https://accessibe.com/).